 As soon as your baby is able to roll over by herself, she can start using a light blanket in her sleep.
 If you are using a quilt or afghan, make sure it is lightweight and super soft, so it doesn't pose a risk of suffocation should your baby's face become buried in it.

-A good rule of thumb is to wait until your baby is at least 12 months old before introducing a heavier blanket into the crib.
+According to American Academy of Pediatrics (AAP), a good rule of thumb is to wait until your baby is at least 12 months or 1 year old before introducing a blanket into the crib.

 5 Types of Baby Blanket Knitting